• Skip to primary navigation

 • Subscribe

-Gooey Caramel Pecan Sticky Buns are a perfect breakfast or dessert treat.
-These delicious sticky buns are loaded with brown sugar, cinnamon and pecans throughout and are topped with a gooey caramel sauce.
+Gooey Caramel Pecan Sticky Buns With Orange Zest are a perfect breakfast or dessert treat.
+These delicious sticky buns are loaded with brown sugar, cinnamon, orange zest, and pecans throughout and are topped with a gooey caramel sauce.
 These sweet rolls are perfect with a cup of coffee in the morning or even as dessert after dinner.

 The gooey sauce on top of these cinnamon buns is what makes these not just buns, but sticky buns.
-These brown sugar and cinnamon swirled buns require several steps before popping them in the oven, but you will be glad you took the time to prepare them.
+These brown sugar, cinnamon and pecan swirled buns require several steps before popping them in the oven, but you will be glad you took the time to prepare them.

 The best part about making these is when you get to invert them onto a plate and pull back the pan because that is when you get to reveal that gooey, caramel topping.